UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 study helps researchers see the overall picture of racial discrimination in online marketplace, though not the exact mechanisms.
-The observational work might have worked as an exploratory data analysis, which might help them elicit intuitions, build theories and construct better experiment designs.
+The observational work might have worked as an exploratory data analysis, which might help researchers elicit intuitions, build theories and construct better experiment designs.

 ### Application of digital survey-based research design